Jimmy145123/Jimmy145123.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Jimyung Hong's website!"
+title: "👋Welcome to Jimyung Hong's website!"
 author_profile: true
 redirect_from:
   - /about/